ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #875c5c'>IMPORTANT:** it makes sense to use `memo()`, to wrap it around a component that's as high up in the component tree as possible., because checking the props values  before it executes a component **costs performance**
 > That's why you shouldn't use it on components where **props will change frequently**

+### Avoiding Component Function Executions with Clever Structuring

+So `memo`, if used with care, can be useful, but it's not the only way of preventing unnecessary renders here.

+Another technique that is often even more powerful than `memo` is a clever component composition in your application.

+**<span style='color: #875c5c'>IMPORTANT:** state changes and re-executions of child components don't trigger parent component executions.

+**<span style='color: #495fcb'> Note:** With the new `ConfigureCounter` component, we should remove `memo()` component wrapper to the `Counter` component, to avoid the **props** checks that will costs performance.
 <!---
 [comment]: it works with text, you can rename it how you want